 Trees for Cities, Great Yarmouth

-This project will plant over 500 trees to support green jobs and provide a boost for nature recovery.
-Expanding tree canopy cover will increase resilience against the effects of climate change, and support local greening and biodiversity strategies in response to the climate crisis.
+This project planted over 500 trees to support green jobs and provide a boost for nature recovery.
+Expanding tree canopy cover increased resilience against the effects of climate change and supported local greening and biodiversity strategies in response to the climate crisis.

 1 2 5